fluidos-project/node/docs/implementation/components.md

 - When a suitable peering candidate is identified and a Reservation is forged, the Contract Manager initiates the `Reserve` phase by sending a **RESERVE\_FLAVOUR** message.

 - Upon successful reservation of resources, it proceeds to the `Purchase` phase by sending a **PURCHASE\_FLAVOUR** message.
 Following this, it stores the contract received.

+## Network Manager

+The **Network Manager** is the component that allows the discovery of other FLUIDOS Nodes, both in the same LAN and in the WAN.
+To do so it uses two CRDs:

+- Broker containing all the parameters to connect to a remote broker (address, certificates etc.).
+- KnownCluster containing the parameters of the newly discovered FLUIDOS node.

+In the LAN case it uses a multicast approach, and for each detected node it creates a KnownCluster CR.
+For the WAN case, as a Kubernetes Controller, it monitors the Broker CRs, once a new Broker is applied it will start the messages exchange.
+As in the multicast approach, KnownCluster CRs are created.